campbell000/blog/content/articles/xenoblade-chronicles-3-review-bloat.md

   <span class="text--secondary">Xenoblade Chronicles 3 spends a lot of time telling us that Sena's psyche is overly-reliant on praise and validation from others, but this is completely irrelevant to her part in the game's story.</span>
 </div>

 For example, the characters *tell us* that Mio is troubled about her impending 10-year death, but we never see that fear play out (in fact, the game's diary motif is randomly used, and never in a compelling way).
 The characters *tell us* about Taion's guilt, but it never factors into his decision making (aside from some minor events in an entirely-optional side quest).
 The characters *tell us* that Lanz is torn up over a betrayal from one of his long-time friends, but this never affects his behavior or his attitude towards his other friends.

-In short, these characters claim to be "broken", despite not acting like it.
+These characters claim to be "broken", despite not acting like it.
 Instead, each character is intelligent, rational, trusting, and kind, but the game tries to tell players something to the contrary.
 Repeatedly and endlessly.
 It *tells* us, but never *shows* us.

 In addition to lacking any sort of believable character development, *Xenoblade Chronicles 3*'s characters don't *behave* like humans, either: they never debate, and they never disagree.
 They always assume the best intentions, and they never hold grudges.

+Despite having 6 characters with which to create interesting group dynamics, the game plays things as safely and as boring as possible.
 Aside from one bizarre moment where Mio unexplainably gets angry at Noah (and then quickly forgives him), there's no tension or drama between them to speak of.

 <div class="imageContainer">
   <img :src="'/xcconvo.jpg'"/>